What Is My Toddler Learning?

-Kids transition from babies to toddlers during the second year of life, as tentative first steps give way to confident walking.
-As your toddler starts exploring, be sure to childproof your home to prevent household accidents.
+Kids transition from babies to toddlers during the second year of life.
+Shaky first steps give way to confident walking.
+Your toddler will be on the move, so be sure to childproof your home to prevent household accidents.

-Understanding of language also improves — most toddlers understand much more than they can express.
+Understanding language also improves, and toddlers understand much more than they can express.
 This can be frustrating for your child and may lead to tantrums.

-Playing.
-Hand-eye coordination and manual dexterity will also improve.
-Toddlers gain better control over fingers and hands and can explore toys and surroundings more than before.
-Look for toys that encourage this, as mastering age-appropriate toys and games gives toddlers a sense of satisfaction and encourages them to move on to more challenging tasks.
+Hand–eye coordination and manual dexterity continues to improve.
+With better control over fingers and hands, toddlers can explore toys and surroundings more than before.
+Choose age-appropriate toys and games that let toddlers gain a sense of mastery before moving on to more challenging tasks.

-How kids play also changes.
-As an infant, your child may have "played" with toys by shaking, banging, or throwing them.
+As an infant, your child "played" with toys by shaking, banging, or throwing them.
 Your toddler now is aware of the function of objects, so is more likely to stack blocks, listen or talk into a toy phone, or push a toy car.
-In addition, the concept of pretend play starts.
+The concept of pretend play also starts.
 Your little one may pretend to drink from an empty cup, use a banana as a phone, or imagine a block is a car.

 Emotions at Play

-Play Dates.
-Many parents introduce play dates now.
+Many toddlers are in daycare or parents may introduce play dates now.
 Toddlers enjoy having other kids around, but don't expect them to "play" cooperatively with each other or to be thrilled about sharing toys.
 Have plenty of toys for everyone and be prepared to step in when they don't want to share.
 Older siblings can be role models when it comes to teaching, sharing, and taking turns.

-Emotions.
 Tantrums are more common during the toddler years, so expect your child to get frustrated from time to time.
 If you see a tantrum coming on, try to create a distraction with a book or interesting toy.
-Avoid letting your child get too tired or hungry, particularly while trying to master new tasks, as this can set the stage for tantrums.
+Avoid letting your child get too tired or hungry, particularly while learning new tasks.
+This can set the stage for tantrums.

 Games that your child might enjoy include peekaboo, pat-a-cake, and chasing games.
 Toddlers love to imitate adults and are fascinated with housework.
 Provide age-appropriate toys that will encourage this, such as a toy vacuum to use while you're cleaning or pots, pans, and spoons to play with while you're cooking.